bibliosansfrontieres/doc-koombook-kit/pages/02.kit-inventory/default.md

 * an external wifi antenna to extend wifi range and user connected
 * a 3G/4G kit to connect the KoomBook to Internet

-The following section will discribe the material seen above
+The following sections will discribe the material seen above